DexerTDP/opsafewinter/README.md

 It was then that I realized that its more than homeless that the friend was dealing with

-"...In many instances, substance abuse is the result of the stress of homelessness, rather than the other way around."
+<ins>"...In many instances, substance abuse is the result of the stress of homelessness,
+rather than the other way around."</ins>

 Its no secret that with the homeless population, there's an overwheling amount of them that are more than likely dealing with substance abuse.
 The most prevelant drug of choice right now is of course